Paul H. Chung, MD, FACS

 Reconstructive Urologist & Erectile Dysfunction Specialist located in Philadelphia, PA

 Millions of men suffer from erectile dysfunction today, but many never seek treatment because they don’t realize how simple the solutions can really be.
 Paul H. Chung, MD, is a compassionate and understanding erectile dysfunction specialist.
 He understands that erectile dysfunction is a difficult topic to discuss.
 He is committed to improving the sexual health of his patients by providing effective solutions ranging from medication to medical devices.
 Book an appointment by calling either the Philadelphia, Pennsylvania or Cherry Hill, New Jersey offices today.

 Coloplast ON DEMAND Webinar: Erectile Dysfunction Treatment Options

 Erectile dysfunction (ED) affects more than 30 million men in the U.S. It is especially common in men with prostate surgery, diabetes, high blood pressure, and obesity.
 However, it is now possible to treat almost all men with ED!
 ED undermines a man’s sexual confidence – but successful treatment can help restore it!
 Many ED treatments are covered by most insurance and prescription plans.
-Attend a FREE Men’s Health Webinar sponsored by Dr. Paul Chung, MD, and Coloplast Urology to educate men and their partners about approved ED treatment options.
+Watch the ON DEMAND Men’s Health Webinar sponsored by Coloplast Urology to learn more about approved ED treatment options.

 Please use Chrome, Firefox, or Safari as your web browser for best results.